I'm receiving "Connection refused" or "Connection timed out" errors when trying to connect to my EC2 instance with SSH. How do I resolve this?

 Error message: "ssh: connect to host ec2-X-X-X-X.compute-1.amazonaws.com port 22: Connection refused" indicates that the instance refused the connection or the SSH service daemon isn't running.
 This error might also occur if a firewall is rejecting access to the instance.

-There are three methods for performing these tasks:
+There are four methods for performing these tasks:

 1. Open the AWS Systems Manager console.